CDRMV/Commander-Survival-Kit/README.md

 Install instructions:

-To install the Mod for your Version of the Game please follow the Install Instructions.pdf
+To install the Mods of this Github Repository for your Version of the Game please follow the Install Instructions.pdf

 [Github Install_Instructions.pdf](https://github.com/user-attachments/files/24353888/Github.Install_Instructions.pdf)